seadowg/travel-guides/sf-guide.md

 ### La Taqueria (25th & Mission)

 This actually did my second favourite burrito in the city but I hear the tacos are the real reason to go.
-Unlike a lot of places this is only open unti around 9pm.
+Unlike a lot of places this is only open until around 9pm.

 ## Do Brunch Properly (i.e. wait and get drunk)